 As a parent, you began homeschooling before they were out of the womb.
 Every touch and the sound of your voice was a learning experience to your child.

-Who but you taught them the dangers around them and how they should behave?
+Who but you taught them the dangers around them and how they should behave or deal with situations?

 It doesn’t take you long to discover how they learn or process the information they are exposed to and how they handle it.

 ● Do you have to tell a child something for them to learn it best, or do you show them?